ThomasOliver545/development-base-concepts/README.md

-# development-base-concepts
+# development-concepts
 *Please Remember that this is a hobby project and done in the free time*

-Base Concepts for development.
+Concepts for development.
 Organized by concept and year to keep up with framework evolution.

 The belonging Videos can be found here: